matematiflo/CompAssistedMath2024/Sage/StudentProjects/README.md

 In order to upload files to this repo, you will need to submit a pull request.
 You can test this process in the following way:

 1. Clone or fork [the main repo](https://github.com/matematiflo/CompAssistedMath2024) if you have not done so already.
 We recommend doing it using GitHub Desktop.
-2. In the `Sage/StudentsProjects` folder, create a folder `TeamName` (replacing *TeamName* with the name of your team) and put a `README` file in it, containing the title of your project and the names of the team members.
+2. In the `Sage/StudentsProjects` folder, create a folder `TeamName` (replacing *TeamName* with the name of your team) and put a `README.md` file in it, containing the title of your project and the names of the team members.
 3. Commit your changes and submit a pull request (we recommend doing it using GitHubDesktop).

 Thank you!